MS-GHub/Boot-Camp/README.md

 This code DOES NOT promote or encourage any illegal activities!

-Installed python in My computer
+1.Installed python in My computer
-Installed visual studio code (1.92.1)
+2.Installed visual studio code (1.92.1)
-Installed Pynput
+3.Installed Pynput
-Create the script in  python using visual studio code Run the python script  Key10.py
+4.Create the script in  python using visual studio code 5.Run the python script  Key10.py
-Type something in the screen.
+6.Type something in the screen.
-Check the keylog.txt file in c:\ and the log file will capture all the keystrokes pressed.
+7.Check the keylog.txt file in c:\ and the log file will capture all the keystrokes pressed.

 SOURCES: